Are We There Yet? (TV series): Production and development

 The show is loosely based on the 2005 film of the same name and its 2007 sequel, released by Revolution Studios.
 However, the roles of Nick Persons, Suzanne Kingston, her two children, and Nick's friend Martin were recast for the series.
 The only cast member from the films to appear is the show's executive producer, Ice Cube, though he appears in a recurring role as Terrence, Suzanne's brother and the kids' uncle.
 Although the series is appropriate for all ages, it is not as family-oriented as the films.

 TBS greenlit the series in June 2009 for a 10 episode order, with the option to extend the episode order to 90 episodes.
 Unlike most sitcoms, the production of Are We There Yet? runs on a schedule which allows three episodes to be filmed over the course of a one-week period.
 The series is being distributed by Debmar-Mercury.
 The series was filmed at the Connecticut Film Center in Stamford.

 On Wednesday, May 18, 2011, it was announced that Are We There Yet? would return for new episodes on Friday starting September 30, 2011 at 8/7c on TBS.
 Are We There Yet? officially ended on March 1, 2013.

+Awards and nominations

+Awards and nominations for Are We There Yet?